ati07/requirejs/Notes.md

 ### Mismatched Anonymous define() Modules Error
- - If Module loading directly with script and module is using define() without associated to requireJs.
+ - If Module loading directly with script, and module is using define() without associated to requireJs.
 Then it will give Module error
    - To avoid this we can used define with named module Or we should use requireJs Api
  - If name module and Anonymous module conflicting then RequireJs can't resolve Anonymous property